 Scott is the author of The Rainforest Book (distributed by NRDC), the Sierra Club Guide to Safe Drinking Water and a dozen magazine articles.
 His photography has also been published in magazines, catalogues and books.

 Scott received his BA with honors in Political Economy at Colorado College and is a graduate of Stanford Law School and the National Outdoor Leadership School.
 He lives outside of Ketchum, Idaho with his wife and daughter and is exploring possibilities for solving climate change* while writing a novel.
-In his spare time Scott hikes, mountain bikes, runs on trails, enjoys red wine and Scotch, classical music, andstaring at the stars.
+In his spare time Scott hikes, mountain bikes, runs on trails, and enjoys reading, classical music, and staring at the stars.